For nearly 90 years, a World War I memorial cross has honored our nation’s bravest heroes.

 Atheists have taken aim at the memorial, saying they are “shocked” and “upset” that a cross could honor fallen veterans.

 These claims are absolutely ridiculous.

-To allow a couple of angry atheists who are “upset” about the cross to tear it down would dishonor our veterans.
+To allow atheists who are “upset” about the cross to tear it down would dishonor our veterans.
 Those who fought valiantly for our nation a century ago deserve to have their memory cherished by their memorial – the Bladensburg Cross.

-The ACLJ is preparing a critical amicus brief to defend the cross and honor our veterans.
+The ACLJ has filed a critical amicus brief at the Supreme Court to defend the cross and honor our veterans.
 Stand with us.
-Join our committee to defend the cross today.
+Sign on to our committee today.

 As we take action to defend the Cross and honor the memory of heroes, any donation (even $5) makes an impact.

 Your voice will have a tremendous impact.
 Please consider supporting our work with a tax-deductible donation using the form to the right.
 Thank you.

 As Memorial Day weekend approaches, America is hopeful to return to complete normalcy.
 It is time for America to reopen and for people to get back out in the world.
 We have seen how important your local and state government can be during this past year.
 This just proves elections have consequences.

 When I arrived at West Point, I was issued three items, among others, vital to serving my country: a uniform, a rifle, and a copy of The Federalist Papers.
 This collection of essays, written by some of the greatest minds among our Founders – Alexander Hamilton, James Madison, and John Jay – remains...

 President Trump has left office.
 Joe Biden is now President of the United States.
 Today on Sekulow , we said thank you to President Donald J. Trump.
 The 45th President of United States secured many victories during his term, such as furthering the cause of defending the unborn and standing up for...